hejny/towns-backend/README.md

 ### 2. Mocha

-You can also run [Mocha](https://mochajs.org) testing framework with BDD style [should.js](https://github.com/shouldjs/should.js) assertion library.
+Test files are in `test` directory.
+You can run [Mocha](https://mochajs.org) testing framework with BDD style [should.js](https://github.com/shouldjs/should.js) assertion library.
 Basically any assertion which throws error will work.
 Don't forget that node with API must be running to be able to test.

 	# in test environment
 	npm test
 	## or on dev machine
-	make test
+	npm run mocha